ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Particle System Performance Guide.rst

 maximumEmitted on an Emitter, and it is generally useful for Emitters which do not continuously emit particles.

-Like `ShaderEffect </sdk/apps/qml/QtQuick/ShaderEffect/>`__, the performance of the particle system is largely dependent on the graphics hardware it is running on.
+Like :ref:`ShaderEffect <sdk_qtquick_shadereffect>`, the performance of the particle system is largely dependent on the graphics hardware it is running on.
 The exception to this is Affectors.
 For systems not including Affectors, the majority of the performance cost of particles will be on the GPU.
 Since the GPU is better at parallelizing large numbers of operations more particles can be drawn at 60FPS when Affectors are not used.

 Affectors, particularly if modifying the particles in javascript, can be relatively slow as well as increasing the CPU cost of using particles.
 Avoid using them in high-volume systems where possible.
-Some easy cases where Affectors can be avoided are using timed `ParticleGroup </sdk/apps/qml/QtQuick/Particles.ParticleGroup/>`__ transitions instead of time-triggered Affectors, or setting acceleration due to gravity in the acceleration property of the Emitter instead of with a Gravity Affector.
+Some easy cases where Affectors can be avoided are using timed `ParticleGroup </sdk/apps/qml/QtQuick/Particles.ParticleGroup/>`_ transitions instead of time-triggered Affectors, or setting acceleration due to gravity in the acceleration property of the Emitter instead of with a Gravity Affector.